multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 var doubleNumber = Double(intNumber)
 ```
 In Swift, the spaces around an operator are important, and both variables need to have the same type!

-Foundation framework!

-import Foundation // put it on the top of the playground

-> The Foundation framework provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking

 ### Multi-line strings